KokkantiVL/Handwritten_Digits_Classification/README.md

-# Handwritten Digits Classification Using Neural Networks
+# Handwritten Digits Classification

-This project is a programming assignment for **CSE474/574: Introduction to Machine Learning**.
+This project is a programming assignment for Machine Learning.
 The goal is to implement a Multilayer Perceptron (MLP) Neural Network to classify handwritten digits from the MNIST dataset.
 The model is trained using feedforward and backpropagation techniques with L2 regularization and hyperparameter tuning.

 ---